-You can make video calls without headphones, but if there is a lot of background noise, you struggle with hearing, or you think you will be discussing private information, headphones or earphones will help.
+You can make video calls without headphones.
+However, if there is a lot of background noise, headphones or earbuds will help.
+They are also useful if you struggle with hearing, or you will be discussing private information.

 Things to consider during a video call